CodeScop/Oge-Mai-Field-Guide/meteoroid2020julintro.md

 ###List of Kirala-Defined Phases For This Event:

-- Large Experiment: Jul 21-?: I see nothing good coming from mixing Tambo, Kiru, Nuig, and Zanthei.
+- Large Experiment: Jul 21- Jul 24: I see nothing good coming from mixing Tambo, Kiru, Nuig, and Zanthei.
 We'll see what happens.
 - Preparing For Large Experiment: Jul 20-21: This is going to be very short, and it's mostly a chance to play around with the new quest involving the matchup results.
 - Experiment: Sassi v Lubu: Jul 17-20: I find Xomri a little disturbing, but hey.
 Next experiment is cats and dogs and WHAT'S NEXT, because this is the last Experiment of its kind...
 - Experiment: Lombri v Xin: Jul 14-17: Sulanica is AMAZING.
 Let's see what happens with Lombri and Xin.
 (ClouDragon has an excellent artist's rendering of a possible result halfway down this page: https://4thewords.com/forum/thread/guessing-the-next-match-up)